DAILY DISCIPLINE #183

 Three Events in Man's Final Hour

-Day 1- In humanity's final hour, after the Great Tribulation there will be a series of three events that will take place.
+Day 1- In humanity's final hour, after the Great Tribulation and in the time of the great trial, there will be a series of three events that will take place.
 Here is the first event.

 It's an event also predicted in: